The Ford

 here.

-When the Model T was designed and introduced, the
+When the Model T was designed

-today's.
-Pavement was a rarity except for sidewalks and
+quite different from today's.
+Pavement was a rarity

-a few big-city streets.
-(The sense of the term
+except for sidewalks and a few big-city streets.
+(The

-"pavement" as equivalent with "sidewalk" comes from that
+sense of the term "pavement" as equivalent with

-era, when streets and roads were generally dirt (mud
+"sidewalk" comes from that era, when streets and roads

-during rainy periods) and sidewalks were a paved way to
+sidewalks were a paved way to walk down them without

-walk down them without getting dirty.
-In fact, this was
+getting dirty.
+In fact, this was a motive for

-a motive for segregating foot traffic from carriage
+segregating foot traffic from carriage traffic long

-traffic long before the speed of automobiles provided
+before the speed of automobiles provided another

-were any power sources to run them; electrification,
+power sources to run them; electrification, like

-and cities.
+cities.
 Rural electrification and motorized

 mechanization were embryonic in North America and